michealman114/GAN-Experiments/README.md

 More robust convergence using Wasserstein Loss described in [paper](https://arxiv.org/pdf/1701.07875.pdf).
 Other sources cited in the colab notebook.

+Hoping to build more complex GANs in the future.

 More descriptive README as well as code reorganization into files planned for the future.